mnm89/step-wizard/README.md

-# StepsWizard Component
+# StepWizard Component

 ## Overview

-The `StepsWizard` component is a flexible and customizable stepper component designed to guide users through a multi-step process, such as onboarding, surveys, or forms.
+The `StepWizard` component is a flexible and customizable stepper component designed to guide users through a multi-step process, such as onboarding, surveys, or forms.
 It simplifies the implementation of complex workflows by managing steps and transitions seamlessly.

 ## Features